Have no idea where to start when it comes to undertaking a source analysis for HSC Modern History?

 The foreground features a kangaroo, using a native Australian animal to symbolise Australia as a nation.
 The background features troops in active battle, symbolising the war effort.
 The position of the text between these two features symbolises the connection between Australia and Britain, heightening the obligation the audience feels to Britain when observing the source.

-Audience – what is the intended audience of the source?
+Step 6: Consider the intended audience of the source

 This links to motive, as you must answer who the intended audience of the source is which is often considered when creating a source.

 - Where would they be likely to view this?

 - What would they be doing with the information?

 If it is a historian it is likely that the audience is the general public or an academic circle.